-I need a bunch of favorite ‘go to’ recipes that will make menu planning a cinch.
+I need a bunch of favorite ‘go to’ suppers that will make menu planning a cinch.

 A few years ago I shared 30 meals that were my family’s favorites.
 I would share that post with you but I haven’t been able to find it on my blog.